Knowledge Distillation Driven Semantic NOMA for Image Transmission with Diffusion Model: Introduction

 \section{Introduction}

 \IEEEPARstart{W}{ith} the gradual advancement of 6G wireless networks, wireless communication is entering a transformative era of technological innovation.
-Future 6G networks will not only accommodate an explosive growth in data traffic but also meet escalating user demands for intelligent and efficient connection services \cite{wang2023road}.
-In this context, traditional bit-oriented communication paradigm has gradually revealed limitations.
+Future 6G networks will not only accommodate an explosive growth in data traffic but also meet escalating user demands for intelligent and efficient connection services {\cite{wang2023road, gaocompressive, kecompressive}}.
+In this context, traditional bit-oriented communication paradigm has gradually revealed limitations{\cite{qingeneralized}}.
 Among the promising candidates for 6G, semantic communication has garnered significant attention due to its potential to transcend the constraints of conventional bit-level transmission \cite{gunduz2022beyond}.
-By integrating artificial intelligence, semantic communication shifts transmission objectives from bit-level to semantic-level information delivery, demonstrating superior transmission efficiency over traditional separated source-channel coding methods in bandwidth-constrained and complex channel environments.
-However, designing end-to-end semantic communication systems for multi-user scenarios face significant challenges: adapting to diverse channel conditions (e.g., additive white Gaussian noise [AWGN] channel and Rayleigh fading channel), mitigating non-orthogonal feature interference, and enhancing perceptual quality under strict bandwidth constraints \cite{luo2022semantic}.
-Specifically, non-orthogonal transmission, where multiple users’ semantic features share the same time-frequency resources, significantly exacerbates interference, while diverse channels and low compression ratios degrade signal reconstruction quality.
-This paper presents a novel solution to address these challenges, thereby advancing the practical deployment of semantic communication in 6G networks.
+By integrating artificial intelligence, semantic communication shifts transmission objectives from bit-level to semantic-level information delivery, demonstrating superior transmission efficiency over traditional separated source-channel coding methods in bandwidth-constrained and complex channel environments {\cite{bourtsoulatze2019deep}}.